Thelma Afford Award

 Q: WHEN WILL THE AWARD BE ANNOUNCED?

-A: The Thelma Afford Award for Costume Design for Stage and Screen will be announced at the Australian Production Designers Guild Awards, to be held in Sydney on Sunday 14th August 2022.
+A: The Thelma Afford Award for Costume Design for Stage and Screen was announced at the Australian Production Designers Guild Awards held in Brisbane on Saturday 24th August 2024.

 Q: CAN I POST MY ENTRY IN?